Keyboard shortcuts

 The Dynamic Pipelines chapter showed how StepVec lets you include or exclude nodes based on params β€” a boolean flag controls whether a report node runs.
 The pipeline shape changes, but the datasets are still fixed at compile time.

-Split & Join solve a different problem: the catalog determines the pipeline shape.
+Fan-out & fan-in solve a different problem: the catalog determines the pipeline shape.
 When you have multiple items of the same kind β€” stores, regions, sensors β€” you want to run the same processing for each one, with each item getting its own datasets.
 The number of items comes from configuration, not code.

 The pattern